feipercent/Forecasting-Price-of-Gold-and-Silver/README.md

 Finally, the predicted gold price with almost 0.44% Mean Absolute Percentage Error for linear regression model and 0.95% Mean Absolute Percentage Error with SARIMA model.
 For Silver, 0.6% and 1.85% Mean Absolute Percentage Error for linear regressio model and SARIMA model.

 For future work, we can use and build upon our existing model to build a recommendation system suggesting the users the right time to buy and sell gold for people who take interest in investing in gold.
 What I found was that the trend of gold and silver are very close.
 Also, the peak price of gold and silver occured near the September, and the lowest price is near the middle of May.
 For the further analysis, for the potential investigation, we can collect all the historical data and analyze whether this patten was existing in every years.

+ALso we also can change the metrics of our model performance to select the best model depending on the business target.
+Or using grid search to find the optimum parameter for each model.

 Although ARIMA/SARIMA is commonly used model for rare metal (gold or silver) price prediciton, other existing research work also has been done to predict gold price using different models, such as Rolling and recursive neural network models by Antonino P. (https://www.sciencedirect.com/science/article/pii/S1042444X08000030) or Artificial Neural Network by Hossein M. (https://www.semanticscholar.org/paper/Modeling-Gold-Price-via-Artificial-Neural-Network-Mombeini-Yazdani-Chamzini/0fc93f118843be44345f3c9116793f3d824d4d85).
 These two papers can be interesting to take a look.